-Ladenheim is an Assistant Artist in Residence in creative practice at the Maya Brin Institute for New Performance, a faculty role at the University of Maryland.
-She holds an M.F.A. in Media Design Practices from ArtCenter College of Design.
-They conducted research in motion interfaces for robotics design at U.C.L.A., and was the 2019-2020 Artist in Residence at the Robotics, Automation, & Dance Lab at the University of Illinois at Champaign-Urbana.
+Ladenheim is currently an Assistant Professor of Choreography at UCLA’s department of World Arts and Cultures/Dance, and a recipient of the Google Artists + Machine Intelligence Faculty Research Award.
+They were previously Artist in Residence in creative practice at the Maya Brin Institute for New Performance, a faculty role at the University of Maryland.
+Ladenheim holds an M.F.A. in Media Design Practices from ArtCenter College of Design, where they were also a postgraduate fellow.
+She conducted research in motion interfaces for robotics design at U.C.L.A., and was the 2019-2020 Artist in Residence at the Robotics, Automation, & Dance Lab at the University of Illinois at Champaign-Urbana.

 Resume >